 Use Services that Validate Emails

-Different services do an amazing job when it comes to detecting and removing spam traps.
-If you collect user emails through your website, then you need to use one of these services to avoid spam traps.
+Different services do a fantastic job when it comes to spam trap detection.
+If you collect user emails through your website, you must use one of these services to avoid spam traps.

-Using APIs to connect to your website forms, for instance, you can verify email addresses to ensure that you only get valid ones.
-You can also use APIs to verify all the email addresses on your mailing list to ensure that they are not spam traps.
+For instance, using APIs to connect to your website forms can verify email addresses to ensure you only get valid ones.
+You can also use APIs to verify all the email addresses on your mailing list to ensure they are not spam traps.

 Avoid Buying Email Lists

-The chances of getting spam traps in these email lists are very high.
-In addition, the recipients who did not subscribe to your emails might mark you as spam, something you need to avoid at all times.
+In addition, the chances of getting spam traps in these email lists are very high.
+The recipients who did not subscribe to your emails might mark you as spam, something you must always avoid.

 Send Confirmation Emails

-When a user signs or subscribes to your mailing list, you need to send them a confirmation email.
-Others have not engaged with you for some time.
-You can send them a re-engagement email as well.
+When a user signs or subscribes to your mailing list, send them a confirmation email.
+Others have not engaged with you for some time, so send them a re-engagement email.

-If these users do not respond to your confirmation or re-engagement email, then their email addresses might be potential spam traps.
-You need to get rid of them immediately.
+Suppose these users have yet to respond to your confirmation or re-engagement email.
+In that case, immediately remove their email addresses, as they might be potential spam traps.

 Implement Double Opt-In

-When a user signs up on your website or any other platform, make sure that they get a confirmation email before they can take any further action.
+When a user signs up on your website or any other platform, ensure they get a confirmation email before taking any further action.
 After they have clicked a link to verify their email address, you can then add them to your mailing list.

-This is important in making sure that all the email addresses on your mailing lists belong to active people who check and respond to emails.
+This step is vital in ensuring that all the email addresses on your mailing lists belong to active people who check and respond to emails.

-Spam traps can derail your marketing campaigns and prevent you from achieving your marketing goals.
-As a marketer, you need to be aware of them and implement measures to detect and avoid them as early as possible.
+In addition, spam traps can derail your marketing campaigns and prevent you from achieving your marketing goals.
+As a marketer, you must know spam trap detection and implement measures to avoid them as early as possible.